portel-dev/ncp/README.md

 **NCP transforms N scattered MCP servers into 1 intelligent orchestrator.** Your AI sees just 2 simple tools instead of 50+ complex ones, while NCP handles all the routing, discovery, and execution behind the scenes.

+🚀 **NEW:** Project-level configuration - each project can define its own MCPs automatically

 **Result:** Same tools, same capabilities, but your AI becomes **focused**, **efficient**, and **cost-effective** again.
 ---